-• $45,000 Fabrication Budget
+• $45,000 fabrication budget

-• $5,000 Artist Stipend
+• $5,000 artist stipend

-• Private Studio Space at UAP
+• Private studio space at UAP

-• Project Management Staff
+• Project management support

-• Housing and Transportation Stipend
+• Housing and transportation stipend

 • Press Packet Materials

-2025 RESIDENT: ELAINE CAMERON-WEIR
+2025 WARP RESIDENT: ELAINE CAMERON-WEIR

-Elaine Cameron-Weir’s work is informed by the array of systems and structures that humans have created to deal with the unknown – be that through scientific inquiry, religion, modes of governance or creative practices.
-Her sculptures incorporate part-objects repurposed from their scientific, medical, military or faith-giving functions into reliquaries or representations of larger systems of belief and power.
 Her installations combine these found fragments with definitively handmade elements, using techniques as varied as vitreous enamelling, glass casting, metalworking and leather tooling.
 Together these arrangements are often suspended from the ceiling, seemingly levitating from the ground, yet being simultaneously held in tension by gravity and an architectural framework of pulleys and cables.
 Materials can also be ephemeral, incorporating heat, light and scent, suggesting transformations of solid matter into dust or diffusion into atmosphere.
-Cameron-Weir’s sculptures often form uncanny mirror images, through symmetrical details that emphasise the dualistic nature of any narrative or narrator.
-Although her practice resists straightforward characterization or iconographic interpretation, Cameron-Weir’s works offer the possibility of passage through a portal or beyond a threshold, further facilitating the transition from one state to the next.

 About Elaine Cameron-Weir